ceu-lang/ceu/docs/requests.md

 ### Failure

-We need to consider failures when using the request pattern because the requesting `emit` might not always end up awaking the associated `await` as expected.
+We need to consider failures in the request pattern because the requesting `emit` might not always end up awaking the associated `await` as expected.

 In fact, an error could happen immediately, at the point of the `emit`; or later, when the application is already at the point of the corresponding `await`.

 An *early error* happens if the resource is not yet bounded to the output event (e.g., not yet configured or connected).
 A *late error* happens if the resource is bounded but cannot handle the request now (e.g., it is busy or in an inconsistent state).

-The code below catches possible failures when manipulating a resource through the raw syntax with the events `OUT` and `IN`:
+The code below catches possible failures when manipulating a resource through the raw syntax, with the events `OUT` and `IN`:

 ```
 output <t1>       OUT;
-input  (int,<t2>) IN;
+input  (int,<t2>) IN;               // extra "int" for late errors

 var <t1> v1 = <...>;
-var int err = (emit OUT => v1); // catch an early error
+var int err = (emit OUT => v1);     // catches an early error

 var <t2>? v2;
 if err == 0 then
-    (err, v2) = await IN;       // catch a late error
+    (err, v2) = await IN;           // catches a late error
 end
 ```

-To represent early errors, we use the return value of the `emit`, i.e., a `0` represents success, and a `1` represents that the associated resource is not yet bounded.
+To represent early errors, we use the return value of the `emit`, which is tested before the `await IN`.
+As an example, `0` represents success and `1` represents that the associated resource is not yet bounded.

 To represent late errors, we add an additional type to the input declaration, before the event payload.
-Now, besides the input payload, the environment also has to notify about errors.
+Now, the environment also needs to notify about errors.
-As an example, a `0` represents success, and a `2` represents that the resource is busy (to avoid reusing a `1` for early errors).
+As an example, `0` represents success and `2` represents that the resource is busy (to avoid reusing a `1` for early errors).

-Also, in the case of a failure, the input payload is not available and is not assigned to the corresponding variable.
+In the case of a failure, the input payload is not available and is not assigned to the corresponding variable.
 For this reason, the corresponding variable has to be of an option type.